resource-watch/slate/source/includes/api/_graph.md

 ## Deleting graph resources

 **The deletion of graph resources is performed automatically after the deletion of each resource, so you don't need to explicitly do it yourself.** Because of this, deleting graph resources is restricted to other RW API services, and requires authentication from a RW API service.
-Normal API users won't be able to call these endpoint successfully - if you try to do it with a "normal" API user token, you will receive a response with HTTP status code `403 Forbidden`.
+Normal API users won't be able to call these endpoints successfully - if you try to do it with a "normal" API user token, you will receive a response with HTTP status code `403 Forbidden`.

 For details on how these specific endpoints work, you should check out the developer docs for each of the graph resources supported.
 The following resources are currently supported as graph nodes: